How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Setting and notation

 with

 \end{assumption}

-In general, when we consider the data generating mechanism, we assume that the data have a distribution that is partly parameterized by $\theta$, and sometimes $\psi$.
+Often, we assume a stronger version of Assumption~\ref{U2}, as follows.
+In general, when we consider the data generating mechanism, we assume that the data have a distribution that is partly parameterized by $\theta$.
 The concept of partial likelihood was introduced in \cite{pCox}.
-One orders the observations $(Z_i,Y_i)$ from a unit $i$ in some way and parameterizes the distribution of some (but not all) of these observations given all the ``past'' observations.
-For example, one could parameterize the distribution of the $Z_i$, but not the conditional distribution of the $Y_i$ given $Z_i$.
-For ease of understanding, in the following one can think of $\theta$ parameterizing the distribution of $Z$ and of the conditional distribution of $Y$ given $Z$ being unspecified, although many applications will be more like in the examples in the following subsections, where only part of the distribution of $Z$ is determined by $\theta$.
+One orders the parts of the observation $(Z_i,Y_i)$ from a unit $i$ in some way and parameterizes the distribution of some (but not all) of these observation parts given all the ``past'' observation parts.
+For example, one could parameterize the distribution $f_\theta(Z_i)$ of the $Z_i$, but not the conditional distribution of the $Y_i$ given $Z_i$.
+For ease of understanding, in the following one can think of $\theta$ parameterizing the distribution of the $Z_i$ and of the conditional distribution of $Y_i$ given $Z_i$ remaining unspecified, although many applications will be more like the examples in Section~\ref{Examples}, where only part of the distribution of the $Z_i$ is determined by $\theta$.
+In a large part of our exposition, we will assume the following stronger version of Assumption~\ref{U2}: